-Join David Gassner for an in-depth discussion in this video Using underscores in numeric literals, part of Java Advanced Training.
+Join David Gassner for an in-depth discussion in this video Using underscores in numeric literals, part of Advanced Java Programming.

 Here's another new feature of Java 7 that isn't earth-shattering, that can save you some time.…Long numeric literals can be hard to read in your code.…To demonstrate this, I'll start in this class named NumericLiteralDemo.…Within the main method, I'll declare an integer value named numberOfOlives and set it to 1,000,000.…I'll use the digits 1-0-0-0-0-0-0.
 Now, this code is certainly correct.…

 And if I try to do something with this numeric value, it will work, but here's the challenge.…I'll save and close this class, and now let's imagine a week going by, and then I'll come…back, and I'll open the class again, and I'll stare at this number, and think, I'm not quite…sure how much that is.…And I'll have to manually count backward, and therefore it's one million.…Up through Java 6 that was what you had to do.…But in Java 7, you can now add underscores as thousand separators or for any other annotation…you want to use in your numeric literals.…